We're often asked - what is the best way to prepare for the SAT/ACT?

 If you plan to practice on every question (this may not be possible because of how the site allocates competency badges as you master skills for each test topic), this will theoretically take 66 days.
 So, working backward from Aug 4, you're looking at starting your test preparation on or about June 1, about 2½ months prior to the test date.

-6. To score your test, go back to the page containing the eight full-length practice tests.
+- To score your test, go back to the page containing the six full-length non-adaptive paper-based practice tests.
 Suppose you completed SAT Practice Test 1.
 Click on the + sign.
 This will open up two download links - a guide to score your test and a longer "explanations" document.
 Download both documents (see images after bullet point #8 below).

 So, when you enroll your child in a test prep academy, you are simply outsourcing the project management of your child's preparation.
 But is this really worth $2,000 - $3,000?